DLR-AMR/t8code_JOSS/paper.md

 | elements. \label{tab:t8code_runtimes}                            |
 +================+===================+====================+========+

-![Runtimes of ghost layer creation on the terraybyte cluster [@terrabyte.lrz.de] for p4est and t8code.
+![Runtimes of ghost layer creation on the terraybyte cluster for p4est and t8code.
 The meshes have been refined into a Menger sponge for hexahedral mesh with p4est (max. level 12) and a Sierpinski sponge for the tetrahedral mesh in t8code (max. level 13) to create a fractal pattern with billions of elements as a stress test.
 To make the two runs comparable the runtimes have been divided by the average local number of ghost elements on a MPI rank.
 \label{fig:ghost_layer_runtimes}
 ](pics/plot-timings-per-num-ghosts.png){width="90%"}